wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

-**Status:** Version 2020/11/25.
+**Status:** Version 2020/02/12.
 Finalization with the Release Squad.

-# Gutenberg updates
+# Gutenberg Updates

 **(Please note: additional items are being added to this document by the team as information is available)**